wilfriedbarth/wb-blog/src/pages/til/2018-02-16-psql-copy-utility/index.md

 ---
-title: "PostgreSQL Copy Utility"
+title: 'PostgreSQL Copy Utility'
-description: "TIL how to copy a PostgreSQL table from a remote server to a csv file on your local machine"
+description: 'TIL how to copy a PostgreSQL table from a remote server to a csv file on your local machine'
-keywords: ["PSQL", "PostgreSQL", "Copy"]
+keywords: ['PSQL', 'PostgreSQL', 'Copy']
-date: "2018-02-16"
+date: '2018-02-16'
 ---

-Recently at work, I had to find a way to copy the data from a remote PSQL database table to a csv locally on my machine.
+Recently, I had to find a way to copy the data from a remote PSQL database table to a csv locally on my machine.
 Fortunately, PSQL has a nifty copy utility that makes this really easy.
 After you have connected to the remote database via command line, just run the